React Native

 /usr/bin/python "${SCRIPT_SRC}"

-For Android an additional Gradle Sync operation may be required to fetch and setup Bugsee SDK, thus it is recommended to perform it.
+For Android, an additional Gradle Sync operation may be required to fetch and set up the Bugsee SDK, so it is recommended to perform it.

 Launch from JS